Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Framework

 \textbf{Data center-side:} On each server, a \textit{Controller} is deployed that reshapes the power consumption of servers running GPU workloads to adhere to the \textit{regulation signal} issued by the grid, alongside the average power of the server for the next hour (Server~P') and regulation provision the server is providing (Server~R), which are determined by the \textit{Optimizer}.
 The \textit{Optimizer} decides the amount of regulation provision (Server~R) by each server based on the predicted average load (P\textsubscript{avg}) of the server and its variance (P\textsubscript{var}).
 We predict average load for the next hour based on historical load patterns~\cite{6881647,cetinski2015ame,di2012host,6274197,liu2017adaptive,8102182,8301555}.

 \textbf{Power grid-side:} The grid provides the \textit{electricity cost} and \textit{regulation reward} to the data center and asks the data center to modulate its power based on the \textit{regulation signal}.
 At the end of each hour, the power grid credits the data centers with a monetary reward based on the \textit{performance score}, which is taken into account in electricity cost savings on the data center.
 We model the exogenous carbon savings (as discussed previously in Section~\ref{sec:exocarbon}) using the aggregate average power of the data center (Data~Center~P') and the aggregate data center regulation provision (Data~Center~R).

 \textbf{Maximizing regulation provision: } In order to maximize regulation provision, \sysname must have sufficient workload flexibility to modulate without impacting workload QoS.
 Workloads are either latency-critical (LC) or best-effort (BE).
 LC workloads tend to offer less flexibility in modulating power due to strict QoS requirements.
 Therefore, \sysname co-locates LC and BE workloads to enable multi-GPU servers more dynamic power range that can be modulated, which enables greater amount of regulation provision.
-Frequency regulation signals can request servers to increase power consumption more than the server's LC workload is currently consuming, thus co-locating LC and BE workloads enable GPU-based servers to modulate power in both directions.
+Frequency regulation signals can request servers to increase power consumption beyond what the server's LC workload is currently consuming; thus, co-locating LC and BE workloads enables GPU-based servers to modulate power in both directions.